 Me too, and after seeing one highlighted months ago in a Country Living article, I put the materials to make a tiered pie tin stand on my list of things to look for at thrift stores.

 Not even wooden candle holders that I liked – most were too big.
-Plus, I wasn’t sure I wanted to paint them, I kinda liked the idea of keeping it all silver.
+Plus, I wasn’t sure I wanted to paint them, I kind of liked the idea of keeping it all silver.

 - Mark the centers of the pie tins to be used for the bottom and middle tiers with a sharpie dot.

 TIP: Centering is the only tricky part here.
 With E-6000, you have a few minutes to adjust, that’s why I chose to use it.

 I know, all my crafts are just too complicated, aren’t they?
 Sorry.

 All the items were .99, except the largest, older bottom tin – but it was so perfect that I sucked it up and paid $3.99 for it.
 I had already realized you don’t often see tins that size.
 So, $8.00 total.

-Yeah, I’m okay with that.
+Yep, I’m okay with that.